OSOceanAcoustics/echoshader/docs/source/echoshader_doc/index.md

 # Welcome to echoshader

-Open Source Python package for building ocean sonar data visualizations based on HoloViz-maintained libraries.
+Open source Python package for building interactive ocean sonar data visualizations on the HoloViz suite of libraries.

 ## What are ocean sonar systems?